 Havana Vignettes is a documentary short film directed by Kannan Arunasalam, and produced with support from Cornell University College of Architecture, Art, and Planning, and the Society for the Humanities through the Andrew W. Mellon Collaborative Studies in Architecture, Urbanism, and the Humanities initiative.
 It explores three housing conditions of post-revolutionary Havana presenting residents’ narratives on the processes of appropriation and translation of architectural and ideological directives in the production of domestic space.
 The film presents the architecture of Alamar using methods of documentary and ethnographic film, to examine ways in which everyday practices are spatialized within this vast domestic infrastructure.

-Tao DuFour is a Visiting Assistant Professor at the Department of Architecture, Cornell University.
+Tao DuFour is an Assistant Professor at the Department of Architecture, Cornell University.
 His work explores the overlaps between architecture, anthropology, and philosophy, drawing on the phenomenology of Edmund Husserl.
 His current research is concerned with the question of architecture’s embeddedness in global environmental histories, and he is working on a research project on urban environmentality in Havana.
 DuFour was the Architecture Fellow at SARUP-UWM, and was awarded the Rome Prize in Architecture at the British School at Rome.
 He holds a PhD and MPhil in the History and Philosophy of Architecture from Cambridge University, England, and a BArch from The Cooper Union.
 DuFour is a registered architect in the UK (RIBA), and has exhibited extensively in the US and Europe.
 His book, Husserl and Spatiality: Toward a Phenomenological Ethnography of Space, is forthcoming (Routledge 2019).

 Iulia Statica is a Visiting Scholar at the Mario Einaudi Center for International Studies, Latin American Studies Program, at Cornell University.
 She completed her PhD at the Department of Architecture at the University of Rome “La Sapienza” in 2016.
 Her research interests focus on the discourses of material culture in (post)communist contexts, and the role of ideologies and their critique in architecture and urbanism.
 Between 2014-2015 she was a Visiting Scholar at the Department of Philosophy of the University of Toronto and prior to this was awarded the Fellowship in Architecture at the Romanian Academy in Rome (2012-14).
 In 2016 and 2017 she was invited by faculty at the Department of Architecture at Cornell University as a guest scholar for the seminar Cuba as Project: Urban, Political and Environmental Transformations of the Island as part of The Mellon Collaborative Studies in Architecture, Urbanism and the Humanities.